ersheff/IMS322-Docs/docs/js/conditionals.md

 ## Comparison Operators

-Specify conditions for if statement expressions using the following comparison operators:
+Specify conditions in `if` statement expressions using the following comparison operators:

 - Strict equal `===`
 - Not equal `!=`